python/cpython/Doc/c-api/stable.rst

 but will need to be compiled separately for 3.9.x and 3.10.x.

 Names prefixed by an underscore, such as ``_Py_InternalState``, are private API that can change without notice even in patch releases.
+ABI resulting from it, however, should stay stable across patch versions, unless there's critical reason to break compatibility (eg. security issue).

 Stable Application Binary Interface